tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 // modification, are permitted provided that the following conditions
 // are met:
 //
-//    Redistributions of source code must retain the above copyright
+//Redistributions of source code must retain the above copyright
-//    notice, this list of conditions and the following disclaimer.
+//notice, this list of conditions and the following disclaimer.
 //
-//    Redistributions in binary form must reproduce the above
+//Redistributions in binary form must reproduce the above
-//    copyright notice, this list of conditions and the following
+//copyright notice, this list of conditions and the following
-//    disclaimer in the documentation and/or other materials provided
+//disclaimer in the documentation and/or other materials provided
-//    with the distribution.
+//with the distribution.
 //
-//    Neither the name of 3Dlabs Inc. Ltd. nor the names of its
+//Neither the name of 3Dlabs Inc. Ltd. nor the names of its
-//    contributors may be used to endorse or promote products derived
+//contributors may be used to endorse or promote products derived
-//    from this software without specific prior written permission.
+//from this software without specific prior written permission.
 //
 // THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
 // "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT